 Appendix C reports the estimates from a PAS sample of observations that include both confirmed and unconfirmed executive nominees.
 This sensitivity analyses is performed to evaluate the sensitivity of the reported model estimates restricted to only confirmed PAS executive appointees since confirmed individuals represent the actual loyalty obtained by presidents from the Senate confirmation process.
 These model estimates appearing in Table C1 are strikingly similar - and somewhat larger in magnitude - compared to the results reported in the manuscript (Table 1) for the Senate partisan seat margin (Model C1, cf. Model 1), uniform partisan swing seat distance (Model C2, cf. Model 2), and Euclidean partisan seat distance model (Model C3, cf. Model 3).
-However, the Manhattan partisan seat distance model has coefficients which flips coefficient signs opposite of the hypothesized relations (Figure C4), but remains estimated with considerable imprecision (Model C4, cf. Model 4).
-Notwithstanding the Manhattan partisan seat distance model (Model 4), these estimates are substantively similar to the reported model estimates comprised only of confirmed PAS executive appointees.
 Therefore, these findings generally indicate that insecure Senate partisan majorities have similar substantive impacts and inferences on executive branch cohesion predicted by our theory irrespective whether if all PAS executive appointees or only those confirmed to these positions.